Ritabrata-Chakraborty/Portfolio/content/home/projects.md

 # This file represents a page section.
 headless: true

-# Make this page disappear from home page
-active: false

 # Order that this section appears on the page.
 weight: 65